 How to Use Keto Strawberry Jam

 I have enjoyed this easy keto strawberry jam with so many keto recipes.
-Everything from waffles, coffee cake, and directly from the jar with a spoon.
+Everything from keto bread, waffles, coffee cake, and directly from the jar with a spoon.
 I still need to try it on top of vanilla ice cream and with shortbread cookies.
 I also like it with Greek yogurt and cottage cheese.

 It's great on my Almond Flour Chaffles!
 Or on this Paleo And Keto Angel Food Cake.
 For a really special treat put a little on top of this no-bake strawberry cheesecake or use this to fill some keto pop tarts!

-How to Store Keto Strawberry Jam
+How to Store Low Carb Strawberry Jam

 You can refrigerate this for up to 2 months or freeze it like a freezer jam for up to 6 months.
-I have not tried canning it so that it is shelf-stable but if you traditional canning methods I don't see why it wouldn't work to can it.

 Make sure to check out these tips on washing and storing strawberries.
 And, I hope you enjoy this low carb sugar free jam!